 The Computer Engineering curriculum prepares students for careers in computer engineering or graduate studies by providing a solid background in mathematics, physical sciences, and the traditional computer engineering subjects: electronics, computer hardware, and computer software.
 Here electronics refers to the five Electrical Engineering specialty areas (1) physical electronics, (2) electromagnetics, (3) analog electronics, (4) digital electronics,and (5) communications, control, and signal processing.
 The upper division units required in electronics, computer hardware and computer software consist of 13 units in electronics courses, 18 units in computer hardware courses, and 12 units in computer software courses.
 The remaining units consist of 10 units of design electives and 9 units of technical electives.
 By carefully selecting these design and technical electives, students can focus on electronics, computer hardware, or computer software, or distribute these units among the three areas.
 Students who complete the Computer Engineering curriculum will receive a Bachelor of Science in Computer Engineering.

 The Integrated Degree Program (IDP) leads to both the Bachelors and Master of Science degrees.
 The program provides a student the opportunity to obtain superior breadth and depth of technical material.

 The Department of Computer Science in the College of Engineering administers two undergraduate curricula: Computer Science and Engineering (CSE) in the College of Engineering and Computer Science (CS) in the College of Letters and Science.
 For more information on these curricula, follow the link below.

-The Department of Chemical Engineering and Materials Science in the College of Engineering adminsters the Electrical Engineering/Materials Science (EE/MS) curriculum.
+The Department of Chemical Engineering and the Department of Materials Science and Engineering in the College of Engineering administers the Electrical Engineering/Materials Science (EE/MS) curriculum.
 For more information, follow the link below: